alfredbaudisch/pardall_markdown/README.md

 Slugs are automatically generated from file paths.
 For example, a Markdown file named: `"/blog/news/Top news of_today.md"` will have the slug: `"/blog/news/top-news-of-today"`.

-# Required Metadata Map in every Markdown file
+# Markdown file metadata or attributes
-Every Markdown file must contain a metadata/configuration Elixir Map at the top, separated by `---` and a line break, which is similar to [Front Matter](https://jekyllrb.com/docs/front-matter/).
+Markdown files may include a metadata / attribute / configuration Elixir Map at the top, separated by `---` and a line break, which is similar to [Front Matter](https://jekyllrb.com/docs/front-matter/).

+By default, the map is required, but it can be made optional by the configuration `:is_markdown_metadata_required`.

 The following configuration properties are available (all optional):
 - `:title`: the post title.
 If not provided, a title will be generated from the post slug.